AdobeDocs/commerce-events/src/pages/get-started/installation.md

   composer update
   ```

-1. Run the following command to generate the `AdobeCommerceEvents` module.
-This module helps register events.
-Initially, the module is empty.
+1. Run the following command to initialize the `AdobeCommerceEvents` module.
+This module consists of generated plugins based on a list of subscribed events and helps publish and process events.

    ```bash
    bin/magento events:generate:module